pvandervelde/nTreva/README.md

     nTreva.exe -p <Directory_With_Installed_Packages> -o <Output_File> -c <PackageConfigFile1> -c <PackageConfigFile2> ... -c <PackageConfigFileN>

-The output will be an file containing information about the installed packages (found in the different package.config files), their project URL and their license URL.
+The output will be a file containing information about the installed packages (found in the different package.config files), their project URL and their license URL.
 If no project or license URL is found a default google search URL is generated.
 An example section as taken from the output file obtained by running nTreva on it's own workspace:

 ``` xml
 <?xml version="1.0" encoding="utf-8" ?>